-It is difficult to imagine that the country's television measurement system is being controlled by select TV broadcasters, advertising agencies, pay TV channel aggregators and large FMCG companies - all having a direct stake in the outcomes and hence a strong motive to manipulate the ratings to their advantage.
-The fact that Star India sits on the Board of Directors while its'

-channel, Star Plus, has been rated No. 1 in Hindi GEC for over more than a decade, does merit investigation into the methodology and the working of BARC.
+Moreover, it is difficult to imagine that the country's television measurement system is being controlled by select Pay TV broadcasters, advertising agencies and large FMCG companies - all having a direct stake in the outcomes and hence a strong motive to manipulate the ratings to their advantage.
+The fact that Star India sits on the Board of Directors while its' channel, Star Plus, has been rated No. 1 in Hindi GEC for over more than a decade, does merit investigation into the methodology and the working of BARC.

 BARC, the only TAM system in the country, has failed to accomplish the purpose for which it was established.
-This would have been evident if an audit would have been carried out during the past 5 years.
-The MIB laid down policy guidelines are having the following provisions:
+This would have been more evident if an inspection / audit would have been carried out during the past 5 years and ascertain the shortcomings in its methodology and techniques used (Self-regulation or Forbearance actually means No regulations (Freedom for continued violations) for a country like ours).